'Domestic' Training Routes

 Although these can often seem an attractive option as they are shorter and less expensive than more comprehensive training routes for ‘commercial’ electricians, we strongly recommend caution when researching these options, as you may pay for a course or bundle of qualifications which provides you with a limited range of skills.

-The occupation ‘electrician’ is not controlled or licensed, so anyone can currently complete any form of training course and call themselves an electrician.
-However, industry only recognises a Level 3 apprenticeship or NVQ as providing ‘qualified’ status.
+The occupation ‘electrician’ is not controlled or licensed, so anyone can currently complete any form of training and call themselves an electrician.
+However, the industry only recognises a Level 3 apprenticeship or NVQ as providing ‘qualified’ status.

 The term ‘domestic installer’ has developed over time and is connected to a Government scheme where the installer must notify Building Control of relevant electrical installation work in domestic properties only, to comply with the self-certification route in Approved Document P of the Building Regulations in England & Wales.
 Scheme operators require new applicants to have evidence of two years’ responsibility for the technical standard of electrotechnical work.